 Hello fellow introverts!
 If you’re looking for some dating advice for introverts, you’ve come to the right place.
 I am a dating and relationship blogger and had to navigate the dating world as an introvert myself.
-Dating can be difficult when you:

--Hate small talk
+-Hate small talk?

--Struggle connecting with new people
+-Struggle to connect with new people?

--Find it difficult to pretend to like someone
+-Find it difficult to pretend to like someone?

--Find it difficult to pretend to be interested in a converstation
+-Find it difficult to pretend to be interested in a converstation?

 Basically dating is an introvert’s worst nightmare.